 But there was still one more course on the docket.

 Summit Rock is Horseshoe Bay Resort’s private club.
-They bought it away from the original developers who struggled to drum up membership.
+They bought it away from the original developers whose struggled to bring the project to fruition.
 Now there are a few hundred members who can take on a Jack Nicklaus signature design that’s one of his best I’ve played.
-The terrain at Summit Rock is dramatically more rugged than the other Rocks of Horseshoe Bay, sprawling with beautiful cacti, exposed rock and beautiful wildlife.
+The terrain at Summit Rock is dramatically more rugged than the other Rocks of Horseshoe Bay, sprawling with beautiful cacti, exposed rock and wildlife.
 It made sense then for Nicklaus to carve around it, making it the star instead of the obstruction.
 Members have to play over and around the landscape into generous landing areas to set up what’s a second-shot golf course.
 It’s a great experience I hope the resort considers opening up to guests on a limited basis.

 The golf is great, but what really blew me away was the food.
 There’s no shortage of places to grab a bite at Horseshoe Bay, including two waterfront restaurants at the Yacht Club and the new Waterfront Bar and Grill by the docks.
 Both offer a refined atmosphere with a great mix of seafood, local meat and a great selection of both Texas beers and, yes, wines.